Your preferences have been updated.

 Explore our fascinating and diverse heritage with a visit to one of Aruba's many museums.

-Traditional Aruban music, a mix of waltz, danza, mazurka and tumba, is typically performed during festivals and holidays, including Dia di Betico, Flag & Anthem Day, Dera Gai and the weekly Bon Bini Festival.
+Aruba's traditional musical genres include the waltz, mazurka and tumba, which are often played during festivals and holidays.
+Think of Dia di Betico, Flag & Anthem Day, Dera Gai and the weekly Bon Bini Festival.